Book worm, like me? Looking for new book recommendations?

 This book is a novel and pure fiction, but was so spot on, it gave me chills.
 I couldn’t put it down and couldn’t say it any better than Stephen King’s tweet: “The alcoholic narrator is dead perfect.”

-My favourites written in traditional non-fiction form:
+My favourite books about sobriety, written in traditional non-fiction form:

 The Unexpected Joy of Being Sober by Catherine Gray